 — The historic centre of Rome — 1 400 ha

-— The historic centre of Saint Petersburg and related groups of monuments — 4000 ha
+— The historic centre of St Petersburg and related groups of monuments — 4000 ha

 4000 ha is approximately = 90 Vatican Cities

-Now please tell your estimations of how much time is enough for Saint Petersburg 🙂
+Now please tell your estimations of how much time is enough for St Petersburg!

-If you have any questions about travelling to Saint Petersburg, feel free to leave me a comment.
-And join me on Facebook for recent updates and travel tips.
+If you have any questions about travelling to St Petersburg, feel free to leave me a comment.